andersch.dev

 }

 If you prefer not to have a dangling semicolon, you can instead write it out at the end of the shader file.
-However, using the version without the semicolon at the end lets you write code using initializers:
+However, using the version without the semicolon at the end lets us use initializers:

 typedef struct shader_t